xezno/LameGE/README.md

 - Classes ending in `Component` derive from the `Component<T>` base class, and are much similar to a component found within a typical ECS project.

-- Classes ending in `Manager` derive from the `Manager<T>` base class; unlike their name, they are similar to a system found within a typical ECS project - this name was chosen to prevent any confusion with the `System` namespace within the .NET Framework.
+- Classes ending in `Manager` derive from the `Manager<T>` base class; unlike their name, they are similar to a system found within a typical ECS project - this name was chosen to prevent any confusion with the `System` namespace within .NET.

 ## Cross-Platform Compatibility

-Cross-platform compatibility is currently untested, and Windows 10 is currently the only verified platform.
-Since this project makes use of .NET Framework 4.8, your mileage may vary when attempting to run the project on a non-Windows operating system.
+Cross-platform compatibility is currently untested, and Windows 10 is currently the only verified platform; your mileage may vary when attempting to run the project on a non-Windows operating system.
 In the somewhat distant future, however, this should change.

 ## Support